Last updated: May 4, 2022 at 9:10am EDT

 Q) What about my MRV fee that expired while routine services were suspended?

-- The U.S. Mission will extend the validity of your payment (known as the MRV fee) until September 30, 2022, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.
+- The U.S. Mission will extend the validity of your payment (known as the MRV fee) until September 30, 2023, to allow all applicants who were unable to previously schedule a visa appointment an opportunity to schedule and/or attend a visa appointment with the already paid fee.